ichistmeinname/Currygle/README.md

     $ curryIndexer ./example/test.txt --n

-With a generated index, you can run the web application on your localhost on a given port with the curryServer.
+If you have generated an index, you can run the web application on your localhost on a given port with the curryServer.

     $ curryServer -p 1337